 Flavorful, snappy, pickled green beans at home in as little as 48 hours.
 These quick pickled green beans (refrigerator pickled beans) are the perfect addition to Caesars, sandwiches, salads or charcuterie boards.
-This recipe does not result in shelf stable pickles-they must be stored in the fridge.
+This recipe does not yield shelf stable picklesโquick pickled green beans must stay in the fridge.
 Makes 2 pints.

 Quick Pickling vs Lacto-Fermenting